LaCorbeille/BOT-LaCorbeille/README.md

 </div>

 ## Description :
 LaCorbeille is a simple bot discord.
-Find the community discord: https://discord.gg/hmPzS4k
+Find the community [here](https://discord.gg/hmPzS4k)

 ## Setting up the bot :
-To configure the bot, fill in the token field in config.json. https://github.com/YoruKiwi/BOT-La-Corbeille/blob/main/config.json
+To configure the bot, fill in the token field in [config.json](https://github.com/YoruKiwi/BOT-La-Corbeille/blob/main/config.json)

 ## Usage :
 Run it with ```node index.js```